In the age of subscription boxes, it feels as though Birchbox has been around forever.

 First, the exterior box is nothing to write home about – a simple logo on the side:

-But once you open up the box, the design is super simple and has a nice presentation box on the inside:
+Once you open up the box, the design is super simple and has a nice presentation box on the inside:

 Once you go ahead and take the top off you are met with a simple message on the inside: